openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Nested Verifiable Presentations

-Current version of OpenID4VP does not support presentation of a VP nested inside another VP, even though [@!DIF.PresentationExchange] specification theoretically supports this by defining a `path_nested` property.
+Current version of OpenID4VP does not support presentation of a VP nested inside another VP, even though [@!DIF.PresentationExchange] specification theoretically supports this by stating that the nesting of `path_nested` objects "may be any number of levels deep".

+One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.

 # Security Considerations {#security_considerations}